Changelog

 - **Anything inside quotation marks must be byte-for-byte from a corpus retrieval.** `fetch_passage`, `fetch_source_chapter`, or a `quoted_span` record with `status=stored` — minor trimming, smoothing, or dropping a single word counts as paraphrase, even when self-labelled as quoting.

-- **Bare GA-volume-and-year citations are rejected as unverified.** A claim like "GA 26, 1924" without a specific lecture-date or passage-number does not survive the discipline check.
+- **Bare GA-volume-and-year citations are rejected as unverified.** A citation such as "GA 26, 1924" without a specific lecture-date or passage-number is not a verified citation.

 - **Reverse-lookup questions get the dedicated tool.** "Which FMC pages cite GA 146, 1913-06-02?" routes to `find_fmc_pages_for_ga_locus`, not generic FTS — exact-locus questions answered by an exact-locus tool.

-For research this means citations in an agent's output reflect retrieval rather than training memory or hallucination, and a "not in corpus" answer can be trusted as authoritative.
+Citations in agent output therefore reflect retrieval rather than training memory; a "not in corpus" answer is authoritative.

 ### Added